Jeiwan/uniswapv3-book/content/docs/milestone_5/swap-fees.md

-Since we haven't yet updated `feeGrowthGlobal0X128/feeGrowthGlobal1X128` state variables at this moment, we pass `state.feeGrowthGlobalX128` as either of the fee parameters depending on swap direction. `cross` function updates the fee trackers according to the logic we discussed above:
+Since we haven't yet updated `feeGrowthGlobal0X128/feeGrowthGlobal1X128` state variables at this moment, we pass `state.feeGrowthGlobalX128` as either of the fee parameters depending on swap direction. `cross` function updates the fee trackers as we discussed above:
 ```solidity
 // src/lib/Tick.sol
 function cross(